top of page

 Recommended Instruments

-The recommended primary instrument for this strategy in Algocloud Stockpicker are companies in the S&P 500 index, which have shown the best historical results.
+The recommended primary instrument for this strategy in Algocloud Stockpicker is companies in the S&P 500 index, which have shown the best historical results.
 However, the strategy also performs well with stocks in the Nasdaq 100.

 Pattern Day Trader